Introduction

 Prepare the Forms

-Ensure the forms are clean, properly aligned, and securely in place.
-Applying a release agent to the forms can prevent the concrete from sticking.
+Ensure that the forms are clean, properly aligned, and securely positioned.
+Applying a release agent can help prevent the concrete from adhering to the forms.

 -